ARMmbed/ci-test-shield/README.md

 - make sure you are using the latest version of greentea and mbed cli.
 Try running `pip install -U mbed-cli mbed-ls mbed-greentea` to update them all to their latest versions.
 - AnalogIn pins should also be DigitalOut capable for the AnalogIn tests to work.
 - If you are seeing any weird problems please contact support@mbed.com for help.
+- If all tests are failing try bending aside pins D0/D1 on the CI Test Shield.
+Some platforms only have 1 Serial peripheral and will tie together the debug serial channel and the loopback serial channel, which causes problems for the communications for the testing platform.

 #### Known Issues
 - SPI tests skip - This is known and is due to pending change in mbed OS, should be enabled as part of the mbed OS 5.2 Release.